katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-NASA_EOS.md

 ```
 ***
 ## Explore AppEEARS Quality Service
 The quality API provides quality details about all of the data products available in AppEEARS.
 Below are examples of how to query the quality API for listing quality products, layers, and values.
-The final example ([Section 5c.](#decode)) demonstrates how AppEEARS quality services can be leveraged to decode pertinent quality values for your data.
+The final example demonstrates how AppEEARS quality services can be leveraged to decode pertinent quality values for your data.
 For more information visit [AppEEARS API documentation](https://lpdaacsvc.cr.usgs.gov/appeears/api/?language=R#quality)

 First, reset pagination to include offset which allows you to set the number of results to skip before starting to return entries.
 Next, make a call to list all of the data product layers and the associated quality product and layer information.